 What is rice straighthead disease?
 This destructive disease affects irrigated rice worldwide.
 In the United States, straighthead disease of rice has been a significant problem since rice crops were first grown in the early 1900s.
-Historically, rice straighthead disease is prevalent on old cotton fields where pesticides containing pesticides were implemented.
+Historically, rice straighthead disease is prevalent on old cotton fields where the use of pesticides was implemented.
 It appears that although arsenic is partly to blame, there are other factors as well, including the presence of excessive plant material that has been plowed under.

 Let’s learn more about rice with straighthead disease.